redhat-cop/containers-quickstarts/ubi7-gitlab-runner/README.md

 # ubi7-gitlab-runner

-GitLab Runner based on ubi7 that does not require privilaged SSC (does not run as root) to run.
+GitLab Runner based on ubi7 that does not require priviliged SCC (does not run as root) to run.

 ## Purpose

-To be regestered as a [GitLab Runner](https://docs.gitlab.com/runner/) for a GitLab server.
+To be registered as a [GitLab Runner](https://docs.gitlab.com/runner/) for a GitLab server.

 ## Use